Best Way to Clean Outdoor Tiles

 - Wash with fresh water once per week using warm soap.
-Every few days or whenever you notice dirt build up use cold water without any type of cleaning product if possible.
+Every few days or whenever you notice dirt build-up use cold water without any type of cleaning product if possible.

-- Fill bucket with 1/2 gallon of lukewarm water in order to remove stubborn stains from what seems like an impenetrable surface.
+- Fill a bucket with 1/2 gallon of lukewarm water in order to remove stubborn stains from what seems like an impenetrable surface.

 Fill a large bucket with 2 gallons (7.6 L) of clean water and 1⁄4 cup (59 ml) white vinegar to deep-clean.
 The tiles once every month on average, or you can buy specific commercial cleaners for porcelain tiles instead if desired.